Infrared-safe flavoured anti-$k_T$ jets: The jet algorithm

+This proves that $\bar{b}(k_j)$ and $b(k_k)$ will always be clustered first in the double-soft limit, and IR safety is not spoiled.

-Finally, we note that there is no need to modify the distance to the beam, which in the standard anti-$k_T$ algorithm is: \begin{empheq}[box=\fbox]{equation} d_{i\parenbar{B}} = k_{T,i}^{-2} \equiv d^{(F)}_{i\parenbar{B}}\; . \end{empheq} With this definition, soft radiation is never clustered to the beam.
+As a final comment, we note that there is no need to modify the distance to the beam, which in the standard anti-$k_T$ algorithm is: \begin{empheq}[box=\fbox]{equation} d_{i\parenbar{B}} = k_{T,i}^{-2} \equiv d^{(F)}_{i\parenbar{B}}\; . \end{empheq} With this definition, soft radiation is never clustered to the beam.
 Hence, there is no danger of incorrect flavour assignment, where both the beam and a hard jet would acquire flavour from soft quarks.